Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 3 Mukhi Rudraksha Bracelet — The Mars Remedy

-The 3 Mukhi Rudraksha is presided over by Agni (the fire god) and corresponds to Mangal (Mars) — the Graha of courage, physical vitality, assertiveness, and action.
-This bead is the classical remedy for Mangal Dosh and for anyone struggling with lethargy, lack of motivation, anger management issues, or a weak Mars in the birth chart.
+The 3 Mukhi Rudraksha is presided over by Agni, the fire god, per the Padma Purana, which says the wearer's sin of past births is burnt as fire burns fuel.
+In the modern astrological convention it is paired with Mangal (Mars), the graha of courage, physical vitality, drive, and action.
+This bead is the go-to remedy for Mangal Dosh and for anyone struggling with low energy, lack of motivation, anger that is hard to hold, or a weak Mars in the birth chart.

 Why it matters: Mars governs the body's energy, initiative, and competitive spirit.
 When Mars is weak or afflicted, the result is passivity, low physical stamina, and an inability to take decisive action.
 When Mars is excessively strong or afflicted by malefics, the result is uncontrolled anger, aggression, and rash decisions.
 The 3 Mukhi Rudraksha harmonises both conditions — it strengthens a weak Mars and cools an overheated one, because Rudraksha operates by balancing, not amplifying.